Night Rating Training

 • 5 solo take-offs and 5 solo full-stop landings.

-The criteria to start with the Night Rating
+The criteria for starting the Night Rating

 • A valid medical certificate is required.